The general policies of the Toulouse School of Graduate Studies are determined by the Graduate Council and administered by the dean.

 Students who believe they have not been fairly treated in any aspect of their graduate program have the right of appeal.
 Grade appeals should be initiated through the instructor.
 Appeals concerning extension of time to complete a degree should be initiated through the student's major department.
 Appeals concerning admission to the Toulouse School of Graduate Studies are initiated through the office of the graduate dean.
 Appeals concerning admission to a particular degree program should be initiated through the student's major department.
 Appeals regarding specific requirements to complete a degree should be initiated through the student's major department.
 All other appeals should be initiated through the office of the graduate dean.

 The following process applies to grade appeals.
-Admission decision and time extension appeals will be handled in a different manner.
+Admission decision, time extension appeals will be handled in a different manner.
 Information about these processes should be sought from either the student's department or the office of the graduate dean.

 1. Any graduate student who believes a grade has been inequitably awarded should first contact the instructor who awarded the grade to discuss the issue and attempt to resolve the differences.
 Any instructor no longer associated with UNT at the time of the appeal will be represented in these proceedings by the chair of the department in question.
 In schools and colleges not organized into departments, the dean, or his designated representative, will act as chair.
-A student not in residence the term/semester following the awarding of the grade or a student who is unable to resolve the differences with the instructor has 30 days following the first class day of the succeeding term/semester to file a written appeal with the chair of the instructor's department, or of the equivalent administrative unit.
+The student who is unable to resolve the differences with the instructor has 30 days following the first class day of the succeeding semester to file a written appeal with the chair of the instructor's department, or of the equivalent administrative unit.

 2. The chair may follow any of the four procedures below, or a combination of them.